tsfu/airlog/README.md

 On an evening of mid September 2024, I was shocked and saddened by the news that "App In The Air", one of my favorite flight map apps, was shutting down.
 I then decided to create something similar but simpler with the help of ChatGPT.
 This project combines web development, UI design, and GIS stuff, which are the topics I am interested in.

-The idea of creating this site, as well as its design, are inspired by `App In the Air`, `myFlighRadar24` and `Flighty`.
+The idea of creating this site, as well as its design, are inspired by `App In the Air`, `myFlightRadar24` and `Flighty`.
+A complete version of this kind of website is [OpenFlights](https://openflights.org/), they are actively maintaining and publishing the aviation data which is very helpful!

 This app is my personal project only.
 Not for commercial use.
 Please contact the author or log an issue if you have questions or see potential bug(s).